C4ptainCrunch/thesis/source/index.rst

 some of them being deliberately excluded from this implementation:

 -  Loops in the game state are not checked (this considerably speeds up the computations and we did not encounter a loop in our preliminary work);
--  The "feed your opponent" rule is removed; This makes the rules simpler and we expect it does not tremendously change the complexity of the game.
+-  The 'feed your opponent' rule is removed; This makes the rules simpler and we expect it does not tremendously change the complexity of the game.

 .. todo We did later encounter loops after running way more simulations.
 But this only happened yet using basic algorithms (greedy vs greedy for example).
 For now, we simulate 500 turns, if we hit this threshold, we declare a tie.
 This should be detailed in the experimental setup